The value of design: why design is critical in a post-Covid world

 Using NPS is another way to measure customer experience via customer loyalty, but it’s a lagging indicator; you should be looking at all your metrics whether it be traffic, active users, conversions, signups, churn, CPA, shares, K Factor, bounce rates, lifetime value, or contact rate.
 There’s a metric available for every part of your business.

 The key is to understand the before and after of each, and to see how big the changes are when you use a new way to approach the problem, rapidly testing and learning.

-None of this is new and there are certainly no silver bullets.
-Covid gives us new opportunities to take stock and really ask what people need.
+None of this is new and there certainly are no silver bullets.
+Covid gives us new opportunities to take stock and really ask what do people need.
 Get it right and it can be transformational for your customers and for your business.

 It’s important to point out that using design as a tool for innovation only works when you also establish how it sits alongside and inside all your other processes and operations.
 If it’s not set up for success, you won’t see the returns or benefit.